LahariBoni/RTA---Road-Accident-Severity/README.md

   -Asphalt surfaced and Dry

-Vehicles are majorly heading straight
+Vehicles are majorly heading straight.

-Weather conditions are normal and also most of the accidents took place in day light
+Weather conditions are normal and also most of the accidents took place in day light.

-Majority of the casualities involved are single and are drivers with normal fitness
+Majority of the casualities involved are single and are drivers with normal fitness.

 Most of the casualities are :